BiancaNiemann/Data_Analyst_Portfolio_Projects/Atlas_Labs_HR_Analytics_Project/README.md

 * Sales representatives have the highest attrition rate at 39.8%, while Engineering managers have the lowest at just 2.7%.
 * 44% of the employees are married.

-Check out my Tableau dashboard here: [Tableau Dashboard](https://public.tableau.com/app/profile/bianca.niemann/viz/AtlasLabsHRAnalytics_17437847096740/HRDashboard)
+Check out my Tableau dashboard here: [Atlas Labs Dashboard](https://public.tableau.com/app/profile/bianca.niemann/viz/AtlasLabsHRAnalytics_17437847096740/HRDashboard)

 ##### After completing the Atlas Labs HR Analytics case study on DataCamp, I decided to reinforce my learning by practicing some of the key insights using SQL.
 I used commands such as SELECT, COUNT, GROUP BY, and COALESCE to query the database and replicate the data displayed on my Tableau dashboard